← Back to Blog

 • Competitors cited — Who else appears?
 This is your AI share of voice.

-According to Search Engine Journal's GEO research, establishing a baseline is the most skipped step — and the one that matters most for proving ROI.
+Establishing a baseline is the most skipped step in any GEO program — and the one that matters most for proving ROI.
+Pre-vs-post citation deltas are the only credible way to attribute lift to GEO investment.

 Step 3: Track the 4 Core Metrics